michael5r/mmm-nest-status/README.md

 ### Grid view: Protect (Small Mode)

-The states are the same as the default (regular) size of the protect - these are just smaller, so you can display more devices without filling up your entire mirror.
-Please note that if you're using the small version of the protects, the protects automatically sit in a box by themselves beneath any thermostats you might have.
+The states are the same as the default (medium) size of the protect - these are just smaller, so you can display more devices without filling up your entire mirror.

 **Regular mode:**